 - Always take your azithromycin exactly as your doctor has told you.
 The pharmacy label on your medicine will tell you how much to take, how often to take it, and any special instructions.

 How to take azithromycin

-- Keep taking azithromycin until you finish all the tablets, for as long as your doctor or pharmacist tells you to.
+- Finish the course.
+Keep taking azithromycin until you finish the course, or for as long as your doctor or pharmacist tells you to.

 Possible side effects

-Like all medicines, azithromycin can cause unwanted side effects, although not everyone gets them.
-Often unwanted side effects improve as your body gets used to the new medicine.
+Like all medicines azithromycin can cause side effects, although not everyone gets them.
+Often side effects improve as your body gets used to the new medicine.

 |Side effects||What should I do?|

 |For more information on side effects, see the Medsafe consumer information leaflets Zithromax and Apo-Azithromycin.

 Did you know that you can report a side effect from a medicine to CARM (Centre for Adverse Reactions Monitoring)?
 Report a side effect to a product.

 - Check INR after starting roxithromycin for patients on warfarin Medsafe, NZ, 2015